Montreal Beer Festival 2014: 21st Edition Highlights

 Beat the Beer Fest Lineups

 Your best bet for avoiding lineups is to pre-purchase beer tasting coupons.
-Factor in 30 to 60 tickets to cover an evening at the beer fest.
+Factor in 30 to 60 tickets to cover an evening at the beer fest since it generally costs between 2 and 6 coupons to sample one brew.
+Samples are usually 3 to 4 ounces each.
 Details on pre-purchasing beer coupons here.

 Know Your Beer